nigelhorne/Params-Validate-Strict/README.md

     A reference to a hash that defines the validation rules for each parameter.
     The keys of the hash are the parameter names, and the values are either a string representing the parameter type or a reference to a hash containing more detailed rules.

-- `args`
+- `args` || `input`

     A reference to a hash containing the parameters to be validated.
     The keys of the hash are the parameter names, and the values are the parameter values.

 It takes one optional argument: